Analysis

 Of the established cities, Brno in Czechia came out on top, followed by two Slovakian cities: Bratislava and Košice.

 Interestingly, perception champion Vilnius ranks only 26th in the geospatial index.
-The reasons for the big difference (which also applies to many other cities—Warsaw is only 22nd in the geospatial analysis) are several, suggests Bohdan Kostiv, Emerging Europe’s head of research.
+The reasons for the big difference (which also applies to many other cities—Warsaw is only 22nd in the geospatial analysis) are several, suggests Bohdan Kostiv, Emerging Europe’s senior data analyst.

 “First of all, the geospatial index includes only six categories compared to eight in the main index, due to the fact that categories such as brand and local authority support are impossible to measure from map data,” he says.